 3,000 | 14,280 – 17,850 |

-Generally, the more energy you need to run your household, the higher the costs will be of installing the solar system.
-If you don’t have many appliances that keep running or are not always in the house, your energy needs will reduce and so will the cost of a new solar installation.
+Generally, the more energy you need to run your household, the higher the costs of installing the solar system.
+If you don’t have many appliances that keep running or are not always in the house, your energy needs will be reduced, and so will the cost of a new solar installation.

 Commercial Solar Panel Cost Per Square Foot

-The size and the type of your commercial solar system will determine the cost of solar panel cost per square foot.
+The size and the type of your commercial solar system will determine the solar panel cost per square foot.
 The larger the solar system, in kW or MW, the higher the cost.

 For example, a commercial solar system between 10 kW and 2 MW will cost around $1.83 per watt.
-Larger systems beyond 2 MW costs a bit lower around $1.06 per watt.
+Larger systems beyond 2 MW cost a bit lower, around $1.06 per watt.

 If you want to install a solar system for your small or mid-sized business, it will cost you around $43,000 to $175,000 for systems between 25kW and 100 kW.